sam-soltech/gulp-core/README.md

 npm install
 ```

-this will download all of the required node modulers including glup and then run gulp processes
+this will download all of the required node modules including gulp and then run gulp processes

 To run dev version of gulp, that includes human readable html, js and line hinted sass run: